Murder of Eva Blanco: Identification

 At the end of 2013, a new revision of the semen's DNA narrowed the identity of the donor to a man of North African descent.
-The Civil Guard petitioned the 300 North African men resident in Algete in 1997 to provide voluntary samples.
+The Civil Guard petitioned the 300 North African men living in Algete in 1997 to provide voluntary samples.
 Their response was overwhelmingly positive, even though many had left the town and even the country in the intervening years.
 Fouad Chelh, a former resident of Blanco's neighborhood now living in southern France, shared his Y chromosome and over 97% of his nuclear DNA with the killer.
 This was only possible if both men were siblings.
 After the sample of a brother of Chelh living in Murcia and who had never resided in Algete provided an identical result, a European arrest warrant was issued for the third Chelh brother, Ahmed Chelh Gerj.
 On 1 October 2015 Ahmed was arrested outside his workplace in Besançon, France, during a joint intervention of the Civil Guard and the French Gendarmerie.